Auto Insurance isn’t just a good thing to have to protect you financially in the case of an accident – in many states it’s required.

 Liability coverage pays for injuries you cause to other people and damage you cause to other people’s property when you are at fault in an automobile accident.

 Personal Injury Protection

-Some states require Personal Injury Protection, which is also known as No-Fault coverage.
+Minnesota require Personal Injury Protection, which is also known as No-Fault coverage.
 This coverage pays for things like medical and rehabilitative expenses, replacement services, and funeral expenses.
 It also pays for loss of income if you are injured in an auto accident and are unable to work.

 Uninsured/Under-insured Motorist Coverage

 This coverage pays if you are injured by a person who is completely uninsured or doesn’t have enough liability Insurance to cover your injuries.
-It also covers you if you are in an accident with a hit-and-run driver.
+It also covers you if you are in an car accident with a hit-and-run driver.